i5hi/rust-mobile/part1.md

 Here you can chose to install the Android NDK.

-Take note of the installation path and inspect it on the terminal:
+<b>Take note of the installation path and inspect it on the terminal:</b>

 ```
 ls $HOME/Android/Sdk/ndk